 Rhys Ruddock was the first man to arrive on eight occasions, but how effective was he once in position?

-In order to attribute quality to each rucking effort, we’ve gone for five degrees of competence - dominanteffectiveguardpresent and ineffective.
+In order to attribute quality to each rucking effort, we’ve gone for five degrees of competence - dominant, effective, guard, present and ineffective.

-dominant act of rucking signifies a moment where we actively think ‘wow, what a high-quality clear-out.’
+A dominant act of rucking signifies a moment where we actively think ‘wow, what a high-quality clear-out.’
 These incidences are obviously quite rare, and involve cleaning a defensive player out extremely swiftly, ensuring optimal quick ball.
 Removal of a major turnover threat would also generally qualify as dominant.

 An effective rucking action is any one which effectively clears out a defensive player, in a less breathtaking way than the dominant category.
 It generally involves moving a body that is not a major turnover threat.

-guard action signifies a player who does not actually engage a defensive player, but is present at the ruck to guard the ball, discouraging the defence from attempting to make a steal.
+A guard action signifies a player who does not actually engage a defensive player, but is present at the ruck to guard the ball, discouraging the defence from attempting to make a steal.

 The present marker is used to note any player who is involved in the ruck, but has no major effect on it either positively or negatively.